-When using the indoor/ outdoor grill inside, position stove on a flat counter and attach the flexible LP line to the quick connect located either inside the front driver bunk or behind the access door under the sink, dependant on your model.
+When using the indoor/ outdoor grill inside, position stove on a flat counter and attach the flexible LP line to the quick connect located either inside the front driver bunk or behind the access door under the sink, dependent on your model.

 Most units are not equipped with a gray water holding tank.
 The sink is drained directly to the outside.
-The cap for this drain is located on the driver underside of the camper.
+The cap for this drain is located on the driver underside of the camper near the front corner.
+(Explorer ONLY)

-If the campground requires a hose drain, plumbing adapters can be purchased to reduce the 1 1⁄2 inch opening to fit a standard water hose.
+If the campground requires a hose drain, plumbing adapters can be purchased to reduce the 1 $\frac{1}{2}$ inch opening to fit a standard water hose.